Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Did Nerio reach the marginal point? Did it reach the Roche limit?

-As will be explained below, Nerio's creep from point 2 to point 3 in Figure \ref{Figure_2} had been slow before the emergence of the palaeo ocean (i.e., while Mars' $|K_2|=k_2/Q$ was small), but accelerated greatly after the ocean's emergence, because $|K_2|$ increased by an order or two of magnitude.
-Therefore, Nerio reached the marginal point right after the ocean formation~---~i.e., shortly after the beginning of LHB.\,\footnote{~A large amount of water was delivered to Mars by the comets and water-rich carbonaceous asteroids arriving in abundance during the LHB.
-This is why the birth of the Martian ocean coincided with the beginning of the LHB.}
+As we explain below, Nerio's creep from point 2 to point 3 in Figure \ref{Figure_2} had been slow before the emergence of the palaeo-ocean (i.e., while Mars' $|K_2|=k_2/Q$ was small), but accelerated greatly after the ocean's emergence, because $|K_2|$ increased by an order or two of magnitude.
+Therefore, Nerio did reach the marginal point right after the ocean formation, see Section \ref{palaeo} below.

 Nerio's destruction during the LHB did not necessarily take place right at the marginal point, but could as well have happened slightly later.
 This would give Nerio some time to crawl a bit up the tangent track in Figure \ref{Figure_2}, and to accelerate Mars' rotation slightly above its present value.